HacKanCuBa/blake2signer/docs/docs/examples.md

     ```

 !!! note
-    Signature containers [`Blake2Signature`](bases.md#blake2signer.bases.Blake2Signature) and [`Blake2SignatureDump`](bases.md#blake2signer.bases.Blake2SignatureDump) are equivalent, but the first one contains only bytes whereas the second one, only strings.
+    Signature containers [`Blake2Signature`](bases.md#blake2signer.bases.Blake2Signature) and [`Blake2SignatureDump`](bases.md#blake2signer.bases.Blake2SignatureDump) are equivalent, but the first one contains only bytes whereas the second one, only string.

 ## Generating deterministic signatures